 When people say they want to retrain for a tech career, they tend to focus on prominent roles like Web Design or Software Development.
 They often go ahead and sign up to costly coding bootcamps without considering how employable they will be once qualifying.

 However, there are less obvious tech careers available which you might be unaware of.
-A conversation with a Recruitment Consultant can open your eyes to lesser thought of job roles within the sector which aren’t as saturated with entry-level skills.
+A conversation with a Recruitment Consultant can open your eyes to lesser thought of job roles within the sector that aren’t as saturated with entry-level skills.

 So, Could This be the Year For Your Tech Career?